 The FOB has a button-style battery to provide power, CR2032 in the case of the Model S, 3, and Y prior to 2018 and CR2330 afterward.
 The Model X fob uses a CR2354 battery.
 It’s smart to keep a spare fob battery in the glove compartment.
 Check your FOB to be sure of the right battery.

 Fobs are not waterproof, and may not survive a washing machine.
-If this occurs, you can disassemble a Model S fob and try to dry it out.
+If this occurs, you can disassemble a Model S fob and try to dry it out, and replace the battery.

 More on Fobs: